microsoft/FluidFramework/.changeset/tidy-poets-enter.md

 "@fluid-experimental/tree2": minor
 ---

-Old SchemaBuilder APIs removed
+SchemaBuilder APIs removed

-Remove old SchemaBuilder APIs in favor of Schema2 design.
+The old SchemaBuilder APIs have been removed in favor of the Schema2 design.